Red Sox beat AL East-leading Rays 4-3 in 11 to finish sweep

 Red Sox: LHP Chris Sale (0-4) will face Detroit LHP Matthew Boyd (1-1) when Boston begins a 10-game homestand on Monday night.
 Sale has allowed 17 runs and 23 hits over 18 innings in his four starts this season.

-Rays: RHP Yonny Chirinos (3-0) will go against Kansas City RHP Brad Keller (2-1) on Monday night.
+Rays: Will have an unannounced reliever start against Kansas City RHP Brad Keller (2-1) on Monday night.
 Tampa Bay went 7-0 against the Royals last season.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports